dwalle/IndeedSample/README.md

   -You can now check to make sure you are in the correct folder by typing in the command "dir"

-    -This should display all the files and folders in this directory.
+   This should display all the files and folders in this directory.
 One of those files should be "IndeedSample.exe"

   -now type in this command "installutil IndeedSample.exe"